raphaeltinarrage/ZigzagNetVis/README.md

-# TDANetVis
+# ZigzagNetVis

-Repository relative to our paper 'TDANetVis: Suggesting temporal resolutions for graph visualization using zigzag persistent homology', Raphaël Tinarrage, Jean R. Ponciano, Claudio D. G. Linhares, Agma J. M. Traina, and Jorge Poco.
+Repository relative to our paper *ZigzagNetVis: Suggesting temporal resolutions for graph visualization using zigzag persistence*, Raphaël Tinarrage, Jean R. Ponciano, Claudio D. G. Linhares, Agma J. M. Traina, and Jorge Poco.

 In data analysis, **temporal graphs** constitute a powerful framework for modeling dynamic and complex systems.
 In this context, our work has focused on two questions:
 - the automatic suggestion of **temporal resolution** (or timeslice length), a crucial parameter at the basis of many analysis techniques,